amarchenko26/metoo/README.md

 If case went to court and plaintiff won compensation, we do not always make this variable equal 1 because receiving $ may not be an admission of discrimination being found.

 ### Settle
-`settle == 1` if outcome says case was settled or case was withdrawn with benefits
+`settle == 1` if outcome says case was settled, case was withdrawn with benefits, or case was resolved by conciliation (an administrative process by which two parties resolve their dispute without involving a hearing or court, we can often observe the relief for these cases).
 `settle == 0` if otherwise
 `settle == .` never